davidc6/exploring_rust/rust-notes/concurrency.md

 // Actual interface
 pub struct Arc<T> {
-    /// The pointer has to be guaranteed not to be null
+    /// The pointer has to be guaranteed not to be null.
     ptr: NonNull<Data<T>>
 }